Make a Docker (container) image the easy way: using a base image

 • <repo> is the name of the repository where you will store the Docker (which can be an existing repo or the name of a repo that is created when you push the Docker to Docker Hub).

-• <tag> is a keyword or version number that helps identify a specific image.
+• <tag> is an optional keyword or version number that helps identify a specific image.

 Don't forget the `.` at the end of the command This tells Docker to build in the working directory.